infinum/qa-handbook/Automation/Selenium locators - CSS selectors.md

 `p > a[href*="todomvc.com"]`

-## How to use Chrome DevTools to find CSS selector
+## How to use Chrome DevTools to find a CSS selector

 Writing CSS is sometimes tricky.
 It is useful to know your way around DevTools to help you with finding the right selector.
 [TodoMVC](https://todomvc.com/examples/vanillajs/) app was used as an example.